jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+7-02-2023 Feeling sick.

+This is gonna be a short one.
+I don't feel well today and it's awful to try to work.
+My brain just doesn't connect any dots.

+I didn't make a blog post yesterday because I stayed up for way too long.
+Then I tricked myself into thinking that I know how to work from home and it turns out that I don't.
+It's almost like I already knew that.

+Also trying to write down a precise description of an algorithm is difficult, but more on that tomorrow.

 03-02-2023 First French course!

 So I did my first French course!
 I was in the beginners